wearpants/twiggy/doc/configuration.rst

 Quick Setup
 *******************

-:func:`quick_setup` quickly configures output with reasonable defaults and minimal customizability.
-Use it when you don't need a lot of customizability or as the default configuration that the user can override via configuration and if you use :ref:`dict_config`.
+:func:`quick_setup` quickly configures output with reasonable defaults.
+Use it when you don't need a lot of customizability or as the default configuration that the user can override via programatic configuration or :ref:`dict_config`.

 The defaults will emit log messages of ``DEBUG`` level or higher to ``stderr``: